-Rebound Damping Adjustment
+Rebound Damping Adjustment (Left Fork only)

-- Clean the bottom of the fork tubes. - To adjust the rebound damping, turn the adjuster on each cylinder valve with a standard tip screwdriver.
+- Clean the bottom of the left fork tube. - To adjust the rebound damping, turn the adjuster on the left front fork cylinder valve with a standard tip screwdriver.
 Adjust the rebound damping to suit your preference under certain conditions.